hbowie/practopian-v3/commonplace-book/Good Management is Like The Beatles.md

 Title:  Good Management is Like The Beatles

-Tags:   Apple, Management, Pagan Tuna, Practopian, Reason to Rock, connection, equality
+Tags:   Apple, Management, Pagan Tuna, Reason to Rock, connection, equality

 Author: Steve Jobs